 There are different ways to record your online course videos.

 You can get in front of the camera, just like the traditional classroom teaching but the difference here is that you are pre-recording everything, so you can do as many takes as you need to get it right.

-You can also opt-in for text lessons, animated videos, voice-over-screen recordings, or slides.
-However, your course delivery methods depend on the topic you are teaching.
+You can also opt-in for text lessons, animated videos, screencast recordings, or slides.

-For example, if you are taking a Yoga class or any other type of fitness class, you need to get on camera, to speak to your students and demonstrate some exercises.
+For example, if you are taking a Yoga class or any other type of class that requires a live demonstration, you need to get on camera, to speak to your students and demonstrate some exercises.